Skip to main content

 • First Presbyterian Church-Hastings ($125,000)

-Building improvements for PEACE Center which provides space for outreach and ministry to the community.
+Funding for building improvements for the PEACE Center which provides space for outreach and ministry to the community.

 • First Presbyterian Church-Schuyler ($18,950)

-A technology upgrade grant to improve the quality of livestreaming and recorded worship.
+Support for technology upgrade to improve the quality of livestreamed and recorded worship.

 • Presbyterian Church of the Master-Omaha ($15,000)